 In 2018 and 2019, Lyme closed on two separate new markets tax credit financings to support the introduction of winch-assist harvesting technology on the steep slopes of West Virginia.
 In addition to improving access and productivity, this system has the potential to reduce the environmental impacts of conventional harvesting systems and make logging safer and higher-paying and thus more attractive to business owners and their employees.
 Lyme has established a fund-owned logging business, Mountaineer Mechanized, to manage this harvesting activity.

-The property is managed and certified to the FSC ® Forest Management Standard to ensure sustainable management and conservation of the forest resource.
+The property is managed and certified to the SFI ® Forest Management Standard to ensure sustainable management and conservation of the forest resource.

 Gary Keaton serves as the General Manager for Mountain Forest Management, a Lyme portfolio company that manages Lyme’s West Virginia timberlands.